Dawntraoz-Storyblok/sb-plugins/README.md

    Illustrate `npx @storyblok/field-plugin-cli@latest deploy` from `cd apps/field-plugins/ai-tags`, inputting a Personal Access Token, and choosing a scope (e.g., "My plugins").

    Show in Visual Editor: Navigate to a Storyblok space, add a custom field type, select the deployed plugin, and demonstrate its functionality directly within the Visual Editor.

+### Space plugin showcase

+1. Authentication: App Bridge + OAuth workflow

+   Show the code from one starter template:

+   - Highlight the initial `postMessage` with `action: "app-changed", event: "validate"` (Showcase [Nuxt base layer](https://github.com/storyblok/space-tool-plugins/tree/main/space-plugins/nuxt-base)).
+   - Show the setup of an API route for token validation using `jwt.verify` on the backend.
+   - Briefly touch on OAuth concepts: `client_id`, `redirect_uri`, `scope`, and obtaining `access_token` for Management API calls.

+2. Management API interaction

+   Show an example of using a `StoryblokClient` with the obtained `oauthToken` and `spaceId` to fetch stories or perform other operations via the Management API.

+3. Registration process

+   Show how to register a _"New Extension"_ in the Partner Portal or Organization, selecting _"Sidebar"_ as the Extension Type.
+Explain the settings and getting the _"Install Link"_ for users to install the app in their spaces.